mfe-/ReadyNASDuoSparc/Readme.md

 For more information check: http://wiki.dietpc.org/index.php/DIET-PC_on_SPARC_ReadyNAS

 <h2>Init</h2>
-I did a factory reset on the readynas and did the following steps:
+I reset my readynas and did the following steps:

 Because netgear turned off there package repository you can't get the customized netgear packages like libc6-dev for the debian system.
 You can get the contained files from the libc6-dev folder.
 You only need to copy them to the system root partion /.